DennyBui/phase-1-project-genshin-builder/README.md

 View a collection of characters with their images, name, rarity, and element.
 Click on a character's "Build Character" button to display a list of recommended artifacts to use when building that character.
 Search for characters by name using the search bar.
-Hover over element image to see what element a character is
+Hover over element image to see what element a character is.

 ### Technologies Used:
 - HTML